Cellosaurus logo

 Q14: What is the meaning of the "CVCL" prefix in Cellosaurus accession numbers?

-Q15: Can I search inside NCBI PubMed or Europe PMC for papers that are cited in the Cellosaurus?
+Q15: Can I search inside NCBI PubMed or Europe PMC for papers that are cited in Cellosaurus?

-Q17: Is there a one to one relationship between the cell lines listed in the ICLAC register and the Cellosaurus "Problematic cell lines"?
+Q17: Is there a one to one relationship between the cell lines listed in the ICLAC register and Cellosaurus "Problematic cell lines"?

 Q18: What is the difference between a Cellosaurus accession number and a cell line RRID?